Ancient Voices for the Modern Soul

 What This Book Is

-"Qohelet" (the Preacher/Teacher) is a man of extraordinary experience who has tried everything — wisdom, pleasure, work, wealth, love — and concluded that all of it is "hebel" (vapor/breath).
+"Qohelet" has tried everything — wisdom, pleasure, work, wealth — and concluded that all of it is "hebel" (vapor/breath).
 But this isn't nihilism; it's an honest reckoning.
 The book's purpose is to strip away false hopes so that God alone remains.

 The Word "Hebel"